BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation: The BenchPress System

 \item[(5.5)] \textbf{(Optional) Recomposition:} If decomposition was performed, the system automatically merges the subquery-level descriptions into a single coherent explanation of the original nested SQL query.

-\item \textbf{Feedback:} Annotators can rank, refine, or discard priorities assigned to the LLM.
-This human-in-the-loop feedback improves prompt quality over time and supports future fine-tuning~\cite{christiano2017deep}.
+\item \textbf{Feedback:} Annotators can rank, refine, discard, or add priorities assigned to the LLM, and can also introduce external domain knowledge or highlight common failure patterns that the model typically misses.
+This human-in-the-loop feedback loop not only corrects the LLM’s current reasoning but also enriches it with enterprise-specific insights, thereby improving prompt quality over time and providing strong supervision for future fine-tuning~\cite{christiano2017deep}.

 \item \textbf{Review and Export:} If ground truth annotations exist, outputs can be evaluated using automatic metrics (e.g., exact match, BLEU).
 Otherwise, users rely on qualitative assessment.
-Final annotations are exported in benchmark-ready format for training or evaluation. \end{enumerate}

-The final exported annotations are then available in the typical benchmark format, i.e., JSON format, for downstream training and evaluation.
+Final annotations are exported in benchmark-ready format for training or evaluation. \end{enumerate} The final exported annotations are then available in the typical benchmark format, i.e., JSON format, for downstream training and evaluation.